Hamilton Lane Global Private Assets Fund

 - Minimum investment: £25,000 – you can apply online

 The fund manager is Hamilton Lane Advisors, LLC, part of Hamilton Lane Inc., a global private market investment management business founded in 1991.
-30 years on, Hamilton Lane has established itself as one of the world’s leading private market investors with over 520 employees and $851.8 billion under advice and management.
-Hamilton Lane Inc. is listed on NASDAQ, with a market capitalisation of $3.7 billion (January 2022).
+Over 30 years on, Hamilton Lane has established itself as one of the world’s leading private market investors with $857 billion under management and supervision.
+Hamilton Lane Inc. is listed on NASDAQ, with a market capitalisation of $3.0 billion (June 2023).

-The Hamilton Lane Global Private Assets Fund is overseen by Hamilton Lane’s global investment committee, which consists of eight senior investment professionals, and a six strong portfolio management team, supported by a further 178 investment professionals working across 19 offices across the globe.
+The Hamilton Lane Global Private Assets Fund is overseen by Hamilton Lane’s global investment committee, which consists of eight senior investment professionals, and a six strong portfolio management team, supported by over 600 employees working across 23 offices across the globe.
 Hamilton Lane also owns Cobalt LP, a leading provider of private market data covering over 40,000 private market funds and 98,000 private companies.

-Portfolio allocation and risk management are overseen by a portfolio committee of eight investment professionals, including Hamilton Lane’s CEO Mario Giannini, Richard Hope, the firm’s Head of EMEA, Brian Gildea, Head of Investments, and Tom Kerr, Head of Secondary Investments.
+Portfolio allocation and risk management are overseen by a portfolio committee of eight investment professionals, including Hamilton Lane’s CEO Mario Giannini, Richard Hope, the firm’s Co-Head of Investments and Head of EMEA, Brian Gildea, Head of Evergreen Portfolios, and Tom Kerr, Head of Secondary Investments.

 Watch our video interview with Richard Hope of Hamilton Lane: